maxrousseau/dl-anesthesia/presentation/show_notes.md

 classification you will end up with an output of either 1 or 0 for a given input.

-The neuron:
+The neuron: $Y = ReLU(wX+b)$

-\[Y = wX+b\]
+- ReLU: an activation function
 - w: weight
 - b: bias
 - X: input (tensor)
 - Y: output (label)

-The "neuron" is the core building block of a neural networks.
+The _neuron_ is the core building block of a neural networks.
 Deep neural networks will chain multiple neurons to transform and learn high level abstractions from complex data.

 Backpropagation
 ---------------

-_How does the network learn_
+**How does the network learn?**

+The main mechanism behind deep learning is called backpropagation.
+In supervised deep learning, it is how the network can improve its performance during the training loop.
+The backpropagation algorithm has a few components:

 - loss function
 - gradient descent
 - optimizer

-- batch
+### Terminology regarding training - batch and epoch

-- epochs
+The epoch paramter defines the number of iterations of the training loop.
+It would be inefficient to perform backpropagation on your whole dataset at once during each iterations of the training loop.
+This is why we use batches during which are subsets of your training data.
+Let's say you have 100 training samples, in this cases you could choose batches of 20.
+In that case, for each epoch you would perform backpropagation 5 times over 20 samples.

 Architectures
 -------------

-Beyond backpropagation and fully connected layers...
+Beyond backpropagation and fully connected layers.

 - Convolutions (images)
 - Recurrent networks, lstm, gru (text)
 - Transformers and attention mechanisms

-Where to look for new architectures.
+Where to look for new architectures --> papers!

 Practical